Seckel pear: Cultivar history

 The Seckel is said to be named after the Pennsylvania farmer who first introduced it in the late 18th century.
 It was one of the varieties planted at Monticello by Thomas Jefferson, who said it "exceeded anything I have tasted since I left France, and equalled any pear I had seen there."
 His high regard for the Seckel was shared by the eminent horticulturalist A. J. Downing, who rated its flavor above even European pear varieties.

 Tree characteristics

 The Seckel pear tree is relatively small, reaching a height of 15-20 feet and width of about 10 feet.
 It has light grey bark and resembles an apple tree.
 Its white flowers bloom in mid-Spring.
 The tree is cold-hardy, frost-resistant, and resistant to fire blight.

 Fruit characteristics

 The Seckel is a winter pear, harvested in the fall, which can be stored for about 5 months.
-The fruit is very sweet and crunchy, with a coarser grain than most European varieties.
+The fruit is very sweet and soft ("melting" or "buttery" flesh), with a coarser grain than most European varieties.
 Compared to most other pears, they are very small, less than 3" in length and width.